mccarthysean/mccarthysean.github.io/_posts/end_to_end_machine_learning/chapters/01/2021-07-11-001-03-development-environment-setup.md

         target: /var/lib/postgresql/data # the location in the container where the data is stored
         read_only: false
     ports:
-      # Use 0.0.0.0 to make this database accessible from "http://localhost:5432"
       - 0.0.0.0:5432:5432
     networks:
       - timescale_network